witheve/rfcs/proposed/syntax.md

   friend += #invited
 ```

 Each block is written in two phases: `match` then `action`.
-These phases mirr the two Eve commands outlined earlier.
+These phases mirror the two Eve commands outlined earlier.
 In the `match` phase, we ask Eve for known facts, and we might transform those facts using temporary variables.
 In the `action` phase we perform some mutation on the Eve DB to either add or remove facts.
 Let's look at each of those phases now:

 #### Phase 1: Match

 The `match` phase is used to gather all the information you need to complete your block.
 The `match` phase is prefaced with the `match` keyword, and can potentially be omitted.

 In the following block, we want to count all the guests coming to the party.
 To do this, we need the date of the party, a list of all my friends and their availability, and then a count of the guests on the list.
-Below, I've annotated what's going on in the collect phase.
+Below, I've annotated what's going on in the `match` phase.

 ```
 match
-  party = [@"my party" date]              // Select the party and the date of the party friend = [#friend busy-dates != date]   // Select friends who are not busy during the
+  party = [@"my party" date]              // Select the party and the date of the party friend = [#friend busy-dates != date]   // Select friends who are not busy during the date of the party
 ```

-Let's take a look at other things you can do in the collect phase:
+Let's take a look at other things you can do in the `match` phase:

 ##### **Aggregates**